Investment Casting Aluminum

 With our NADCAP Certified NDT and metallurgical lab, Barron Industries is uniquely positioned and qualified to provide high-precision aluminum castings for aerospace, defense, oil and gas, automotive, tool and die and other commercial industries.

-Machined Aluminum Castings in as little as 10 days
+Machined Aluminum Castings

 We can convert your expensive multiple-part assemblies into single-piece aluminum castings, significantly reducing costs and lead time.